How to use Leapable

 3. Ask your AI: "list the tool namespaces you have available" — you should see a leapable_* namespace.

-Ask: "leapable retry failed documents in the {name} database, then process pending".
+Ask: "leapable retry failed documents in the {name} vault, then process pending".
 That resets stuck items and restarts OCR.

 Search returns nothing

-Ask: "use leapable_db_stats on {name} to tell me how many chunks and embeddings exist".
-If chunks=0 the documents haven't been processed yet.
-If embeddings=0 the GPU/CPU embedder couldn't reach the model.
+Ask: "use leapable_db_stats on {name} to tell me how many excerpts and semantic index exist".
+If excerpts=0 the documents haven't been processed yet.
+If semantic index=0 the GPU/CPU embedder couldn't reach the model.

 I need help that's not here